Searches for Connections between Dark Matter and High-Energy Neutrinos with IceCube: Analysis method

 \section{Analysis method}

 The observed events are assumed to be due to a combination of three components: muons and neutrinos produced in cosmic-ray air showers, neutrinos from conventional astrophysical sources, and neutrinos from dark matter.
 The atmospheric component is divided into three pieces: the conventional atmospheric neutrino flux, which is dominated by kaon decay in the energy range relevant for this analysis; the prompt atmospheric neutrino flux dominated by $D$-meson decay; and the atmospheric muon flux.
 The observed astrophysical neutrino flux is expected to be dominated by extragalactic contributions.
 In fact, the galactic contribution has been constrained to be no more than $10\%$ of the observed astrophysical flux~\cite{Aartsen:2017ujz,Denton:2017csz,Albert:2018vxw}.
 Its energy distribution is compatible with an unbroken single power-law and the flavor composition is expected to be equal for the preferred production mechanism~\cite{Palladino:2015vna,Arguelles:2015dca,Bustamante:2015waa}.
 Thus, in this work, we assume the astrophysical component as an unbroken power-law spectrum and a democratic flavor composition, and equal amounts of neutrinos and antineutrinos.
-For an in-depth discussion of the flux assumptions see~\cite{Abbasi:2020jmh}.
+The spectral parameters of the astrophysical neutrino flux are fitted for each signal hypotheses tested in this work.
+For an in-depth discussion of the flux assumptions see~\cite{Abbasi_2021}.

 Regarding the dark matter contribution to the astrophysical neutrinos, when considering dark matter decay or annihilation, the additional neutrino spectrum is modeled as discussed in Sec.~\ref{sec:signal}.
 Finally, when considering the possibility of dark matter-neutrino scattering, we do not consider neutrinos produced from decays and self-annihilation of this dark matter as the dark matter masses that induce significant galactic opacity are much smaller than the neutrinos considered in this work.
 Thus, in this latter case, we modify the energy and angular distributions of the astrophysical neutrino flux to account for this new force.